soxueren/atsd/rule-engine/rule-engine.md

 For example, some actions can be configured to execute only on `OPEN` status, while others can run on every n-th `REPEAT` occurrence.

-## Expressions
+## Window Types

-Expressions represent statements that return a boolean value: `TRUE` or `FALSE`.

-    percentile(value, 95) > 80

-Expressions can reference built-in statistical functions that operate on in-memory data, as well as functions that fetch historical data too large to fit into the application memory.
-The list of functions and operators is specific to the type of received data: time-series, properties, or message.
+Windows can be count-based or time-based.
+A count-based window maintains an ordered array of elements.
+Once the array reaches the specified length, new elements replace the oldest elements.
+A time-based window includes all elements that are timestamped within the time interval which ends with the current time and start with current time minus a specified window interval.
+For example, a 5-minute time-based window includes all elements that arrived over the last 5 minutes.
+As the current time increases, the start time is incremented accordingly as if the window is sliding along the timeline.

 ## Developing Rules

-Rules are typically developed by system engineers with specialized knowledge of their respective subject matter domains.
-Rules can be also created post-mortem to prevent newly discovered problems from re-occurring.
-Rules usually cover a small subset of key performance indicators (KPIs) to minimize the maintenance effort.
-As the coverage increases, the rule engine evolves into a fine-tuned expert system tailored to specific customer requirements.
+Rules are typically developed by system engineers with specialized knowledge of the application domain.
+Rules are often created post-mortem to prevent newly discovered problems from re-occurring.
+Rules usually cover a small subset of key metrics to minimize the maintenance effort.

-In order to minimize the number of rules with manual thresholds, ATSD Rule Engine provides the following capabilities:
+In order to minimize the number of rules with manual thresholds, the rule engine provides the following capabilities:

 -   Automated thresholding using the `forecast()` function
 -   Override tables with support for wildcards